Sudhir3456/springboot-product-crud-api/README.md

 # 🛒 Product API : Spring Boot CRUD with MySQL

-🚀 A robust and scalable Spring Boot-based RESTful API project designed to perform *CRUD operations on Product entities, integrated with **MySQL*, using clean architecture and modular design for better maintainability and scalability.
+🚀 A robust and scalable Spring Boot-based RESTful API project designed to perform *CRUD operations on Product entities, integrated with **MySQL*, using clean architecture and modular design for better maintainability and scalability,

 ---